Get 80% off your plan for your first 3 months*

 • bookkeepers: record daily transactions, maintain accurate ledgers, and flag near-term issues like cash flow problems or late payments

-• accountants: review accounts (often quarterly), file tax returns, prepare official reports, and provide high-level business advice.
-For instance, they help determine if you need to make estimated tax payments, which the IRS requires if you expect to owe $1,000 or more in taxes for the year.
+For instance, accountants help determine if you need to make estimated tax payments.
+The IRS requires these payments if individuals expect to owe $1,000 or more in taxes for the year.
+Corporations must pay if they expect to owe tax of $500 or more.

 For your business to run smoothly, you typically need both.
 Hire a bookkeeper for ongoing financial record-keeping and an accountant for tax compliance and strategic guidance.